TNO98/medicare-frontend/README.md

 5. Start the development server: `ng serve`
 6. Open your web browser and visit `http://localhost:4200` to access the app.

-## Contributing

-Contributions to this project are welcome!
-If you find any issues or would like to add new features, please follow these steps:

-1. Fork the repository.
-2. Create a new branch: `git checkout -b my-new-feature`
-3. Make your changes and commit them: `git commit -am 'Add some feature'`
-4. Push the branch: `git push origin my-new-feature`
-5. Submit a pull request explaining your changes.

 ## License

 This project is licensed under the [MIT License](LICENSE).